moderndatacompany/dataos.info/docs/resources/workflow.md

 **Create Your Workspace (Optional)**

 This optional step allows you to create a new Workspace for specific workflows.
-By default, you can always run your Workflows in the `public` workspace.
-To create a new workspace, execute the following command:
+By default, you can always run your workflows in the `public` Workspace.
+To create a new Workspace, execute the following command:

 ```shell
 dataos-ctl workspace create -n {{name of your workspace}}
 ```

-### **Monitoring Workflow**
+### **How to Monitor a Workflow?**

 #### **Get Status of the Workflow**